The Turning of the Tide

 1. His despair of one thing

-2. Mordecai still sits at the king’s gate
+2. Mordecai still sat at the kings gate.

 2. His building of gallows (Esther 5:14; Psalm 7:15-16)